MerginMaps/docs/src/manage/project/index.md

 What is a <MainPlatformName /> project?

-It is basically a folder that contains data (such as vector layers, tables, rasters or photos), a [QGIS project](../../gis/features/), and some extra <MainPlatformName /> files needed to ensure the everything works.
+It is basically a folder that contains data (such as vector layers, tables, rasters or photos), a [QGIS project](../../gis/features/), and some extra <MainPlatformName /> files needed to ensure everything works.

 When <MainPlatformName /> project is created, it is saved to <MainPlatformName /> cloud.
 From the cloud, it can be downloaded to various devices, used by different team members in both QGIS and <MobileAppName />.
 Changes they made are tracked and synchronised back to the cloud.